EsKuel/RichUsernameEverywhere/README.md

 ## Thanks

-Thanks to Jake Bunce, Waindigo and bubbl3 for their help.
+Thanks to Jake Bunce, Waindigo, bubbl3 and Luke Foreman for their help.